christofferkrook/laserphysics_devices/OSA/old_osa/README.md

 As retrieving traces from the OSA is a quite time-consuming activity, this is moved to another thread, however the program can still seem to "freeze" as a little bit as it is talking to the OSA.
 Perhaps other protocols than GPBI are faster.

+Dependencies: Tkinter, numpy, pyvisa, matplotlib, Queue, threading, csv.
+Most of these are standard python-modules however pyvisa for example must be installed with pip.

 ![example view of the program](/OSA/old_osa/example.png)